genomicsclass/book/pages/modeling.md

 with $$B$$ the _beta function_ and $$d_1$$ and $$d_2$$ are called the degrees of freedom for reasons having to do with how it arises in ANOVA.
 A third parameter is sometimes used with the F-distribution, which is a scale parameter.

-#### Modeling the Variance
+#### Modeling the variance

-In a later module we will learn about empirical Bayes approaches to improve estimates of variance.
-In these cases it is mathematically convenient (see Bayesian book) to model the distribution of the variance $$\sigma^2$$.
-The hierarchical model (described here [Smyth 2004]) to the mean and variance implies (see paper for details) that the sample standard deviation of genes follows scaled F-statistics:
+In a later section we will learn about a hierarchical model approach to improve estimates of variance.
+In these cases it is mathematically convenient to model the distribution of the variance $$\sigma^2$$.
+The hierarchical model used [here](http://www.ncbi.nlm.nih.gov/pubmed/16646809) implies that the sample standard deviation of genes follows scaled F-statistics:

 $$
 s^2 \sim s_0^2 F_{d,d_0}
 $$

 with $$d$$ the degrees of freedom involved in computing $$s^2$$ .
 For example, in a case comparing 3 versus 3, the degrees of freedom would be 4.
 This leaves two free parameters to adjust to the data.
 Here $$d$$ will control the location and $$s_0$$ will control the scale.
-Here are some examples plotted on top of the histogram from the real data:
+Below are some examples of $$F$$ distribution plotted on top of the histogram from the sample variances:

 ```r